spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 </p>
 <p>
 <h5>Adjusting for Age</h5>
 What do we mean by "adjusting" for age?
 Well, as a goalie progresses through his life, our expectations of him change.
 We do not expect a 15 year old goalie to play well in the NHL; we do not expect a 45 year old play well either.
 In between this, our expectations of the goalie increases up to a certain point (shown above to potentially be around age 27), and then decreases again for, well, forever.
-It follows that if a goalie starts his NHL career at 18 and faces 1000 shots, we have a different expecation of how many saves he should make than if he faced those shots starting his career at 25.
+It follows that if a goalie starts his NHL career at 18 and faces 1000 shots, we have a different expecation of how many saves he should make than if he faced those shots starting his career at age 25.
 This is a definite shortcoming of the empirical Bayes strategy outlined in the 4th post.
 </p>
 <p>
 adfadf